 Centre MHN workshops address the everyday priorities of mental health nursing, and reflect current research evidence.
 They’re designed to upskill the mental health nursing workforce in line with current practice challenges, legislation and policy directions.

 Wherever possible, CPN workshops are co-produced.
 This means they have been researched and developed in partnerships between mental health nursing academics and mental health consumer academics, in keeping with the CPN’s commitment to embed both clinical and consumer perspectives in our training and research programs.

-The CPN offers the following on-site training workshops on-site, and at no charge, to each Victorian area mental health service:
+The CPN offers the following training workshops delivered on-site, and at no charge, to each Victorian area mental health service: